herrcristi/small-cpp-utils/README.md

 `lock, unlock, try_lock`

-Signal exit when we no longer want to use worker threads,
+Signal exit when we no longer want to use worker threads

 `signal_exit_force, is_exit`